eisbaw/rule72/README.md

-# Rule72
+# `rule72` is a git commit message formatter / reflower

 Smart command-line formatter that rewraps Git commit messages while **preserving structure** (headline, paragraphs, nested lists, tables, code blocks, footers, emoji bullets, etc.).
 It reads from **stdin** and writes the reformatted message to **stdout** so it plugs into editors, Git hooks, pipes, or batch jobs.

+Performance: ~2ms per commit message on a laptop ⚡.\
+Run `just profile` for detailed benchmarks across the test corpus.

 ---
 ## What